icon

 What is a mortgage?

-A mortgage is a loan generally used to buy a home, land or other real estate.
+A mortgage is a loan taken on to buy a home, land, or other real estate.
 The borrower or purchaser of the home agrees to pay a lender (often a bank) the principal amount plus interest over a set period of time.
 The property serves as collateral to secure the loan, should the borrower default.

 Fixed vs Variable Mortgage Rate and Open vs Closed Mortgage Term

-A fixed rate mortgage or loan, also called a term loan, is where the interest rate stays fixed for the entire length of one term (which you and your lender agree upon).
+A fixed rate mortgage or loan, also called a term loan, is where the interest rate stays fixed for the entire length of the term (which you and your lender agree upon).
+For instance, if you get a fixed rate of 4% for a 5-year term, your interest rate and monthly payment will remain the same during those 5 years.

-The choice of fixed or variable depends on your tolerance for interest rate fluctuations.
-In a low interest rate environment, a variable rate could save you a lot of money, however if you like knowing your payments will stay the same, regardless of interest rate fluctuations, fixed is ideal.
+The choice of fixed or variable depends on your appetite for interest rate fluctuations.
+In a low interest rate environment, a variable rate could save you a lot of money, however if the opposite is true, a variable rate mortgage may seem daunting as your payments fluctuate with the changing rate.
+On the other hand, with a fixed mortgage rate you don’t have to worry about rate hikes or cuts during the term of your loan.

 Within mortgages consumers can opt for closed or open mortgages.
 Closed mortgages penalize you for paying off all or part of your mortgage early whereas an open mortgage is flexible and allows you to increase your regular payments or pay a lump sum each year.

-How do I know if I need CMHC insurance?
+How do I know if I need mortgage insurance?

 How do you qualify for the best mortgage rates?

-2. Clean credit: Lenders want to see few, or no derogatory items on your credit report.
+• Clean credit: Lenders want to see few or no derogatory items on your credit report.
 One missed payment in three years might be okay; five missed payments are not, especially if they went to collections.

 What affects mortgage rates in Canada?